TerraFusion/basicFusion/README.md

     ```
     ./configureEnv.sh -a
     ```
-    This will download the Python dependencies and install [NCSA Scheduler](https://github.com/ncsa/Scheduler) to the basicFusion/externLib directory.
+    This will download the Python dependencies, install [NCSA Scheduler](https://github.com/ncsa/Scheduler), and download/install HDF libraries to the basicFusion/externLib directory.
 This script requires proper visibility to a system MPI library to install mpi4py.
 If mpi4py installation fails, please ensure you have a proper MPI environment module loaded.

-This script installs a helper script in ~/bin/ that aids in quickly activating the Python virtual environment.
-Activating the virtual environment is thus as simple as:
+A helper script is instaled in ~/bin/ that aids in activating the Python virtual environment.
+The virtual environment can then be activated by:

 ```
 source activateBF